NikolaiLong/NikolaiLong/README.md

 # Driven By Purpose:
-## My life mission is to provide financial support and security to people in need.
+> My life mission is to provide financial support and security to people in need.
 I believe that everyone deserves access to financial stability, regardless of their background or circumstances.
-Financial stability is not a privilege—it’s a basic human right.
+Financial stability is not a privilege—it’s a __basic human right__.
 In a world where opportunity is often tied to economic standing, I’m committed to building systems that empower and uplift those who are most vulnerable.
+>
-## I'm especially passionate about the potential of emerging technologies—Blockchain, Web3, Quantum Computing, AI, and ML—to revolutionize the Fintech space.
+> I'm especially passionate about the potential of emerging technologies—Blockchain, Web3, Quantum Computing, AI, and ML—to revolutionize the Fintech space.
 When thoughtfully integrated, these innovations can pave the way for a more inclusive financial ecosystem and help bring my mission of total financial security to life.
 ## My portfolio: https://nikolailong.github.io/NikolaiLong/
 ## Currently working on: https://github.com/quantumlib/Cirq/issues/3597
 ## Open Source Issue Log: